-What is a Medicaid Waiver?
+What is an HCBS Medicaid Waiver?

 Note: Approved capacity is based on State of Illinois appropriations.

 The Two Children's Waivers are due for renewal.
 They are posted below for public comment:

 The State submitted an amendment to the Adult Waiver on 3-11-14.
 The Adult Waiver amendment increases the total capacity for the waiver.
 In addition, the adult waiver amendment includes:

 - an increase in the maximum number of behavior therapy hours;

 - the addition of a self-directed option for individuals to live in their own homes with intermittent support; and

 - the addition of 24-hour stabilization services.